BryantLiang/DH110/Portfolio/README.md

 ### [Cognitive Walkthrough and Usability Testing](https://github.com/brygoesmoo/DH110/tree/main/Assignment%207)

 After creating the high-fidelity prototype, I conducted a cognitive walkthrough with 2 participants and also conducted a usability test with another participant.
 The cognitive walkthroughs were held in-person during class time and the usability test was conducted over Zoom.
-With this feedback from these sessions, I was able to revise my prototype to improve the usability of the app.
+With this feedback from these sessions, I was able to revise my prototype and add new features such as more specific instructions or new pop-ups that improve the usability of my app.

 ## Reflection